stoogoff/parchment/src/aletheiansoc/002-escape-room.md

 There is only one option left; I can only hope that the estate fence is indeed the outer boundary for the phenomenon, the final layer which must be pierced to break our chains.
 I pray to God, and to the serpent (whatever ancient deity or demon it represents) that though my own life had no effect when all the barriers were erect, that it is enough to pierce this one last shell of devilry.
 One more death is all that is needed, one more death to open the endmost gate, and William will live.
 God willing, this will be my final entry: our souls will be free, and my son will live!

+***

-_<span style="text-decoration:underline;">Incident at Umberton Manor, cover sheet</span>_
+#### Incident at Umberton Manor, cover sheet

-*   _MEMBER EYES ONLY_
+* MEMBER EYES ONLY
-*   _F.A.O: Antiquities & Relics_
+* F.A.O: Antiquities & Relics
-*   _Gertrude Pike, M.i.G.S_
+* Gertrude Pike, M.i.G.S
-*   _1868.03.13_
+* 1868.03.13

-_Idol: _
+##### Idol:

-*   _Sumerian, 3rd D.o.Ur.
+* Sumerian, 3rd D.o.Ur.
 A&2.
-Dormant(-)._
+Dormant(-).
-*   _Likely _Haya _(scribes, doors), unconfirmed._
+* Likely _Haya_ (scribes, doors), unconfirmed.
-*   _Potentially tactile, A.E.C, HwC!_
+* Potentially tactile, A.E.C, HwC!

-_Details on site and casualties overleaf, I highlight two peculiarities here:_
+##### Details on site and casualties overleaf, I highlight two peculiarities here:

-*   _One gate to estate closed, one open.
+* One gate to estate closed, one open.
 Doors left such that route to each body possible without need to open.
 Could be hasty exit of perpetrator, though Umberton likely vector + was found inside.
-Check Withershaw, 1824._
+Check Withershaw, 1824.
-*   _Diary found beside Umberton (included).
+* Diary found beside Umberton (included).
 Last two entries relevant, though confusing; suggest application of horus lens and/or oracular moerae.
 Penultimate entry dated March 12th describes the day before my visit.
-Final entry I transcribe here:_
+Final entry I transcribe here:

 There are but two possibilities.
 Either there is another boundary layer beyond the estate, or my life is not an acceptable sacrifice.
 For our souls I must find out which.
 For our souls, I must.